JMDornfeld/my_freestyle_project/project_proposal.md

 # Hardware Requirements:
 No hardware requirements are necessary at this time.
 In the future, this application could be deployed to a public server but that is not in the scope of this initial project.

+# Omitted Unit Tests
+We chose not to include any unit tests, which would surprise you if you could see how much time we both spent trying to understand them better.

+It was our understanding that we are supposed to break our code down into functions and write code to automatically verify that each function is returning the desired results.
+Our issue was that we could not figure out how to apply that concept to the main function of our code: delivering the cheapest gas stations in the desired radius.
+The desired results would be dependent on factors other than the user inputs and we were unsure of how to verify if they were correct, at least through a unit test.
+For all the other functions, we are mostly verifying user inputs and displaying results.
+For these functions, unit tests seemed excessive.